trebek1/JavaDesignPatterns/factory/readme.md

 -- based on random number generator

--- make sure all potential classes are of same superclass -- centeralize class selection code
+-- make sure all potential classes are of same superclass -- centralize class selection code
 -- encapsulation